ehCruz/aws-sam/README.md

-# Configure AWS SAM to run serverless applications in your local environment
+# Configure AWS SAM to run serverless applications in your local environment(JAVA/Quarkus)
 AWS Serverless examples using SAM

 ### Step 1